Adam Murphy: Bristol City

 On 3 January 2024, Murphy signed for EFL Championship club Bristol City on a three-and-a-half-year deal with an additional 12-month option.
 Murphy's first 18 months at the club were severely hampered with injury issues, meaning he had to wait until 9 August 2025 for his first involvement in a matchday squad with the first team, in which he was an unused substitute in a 4–1 win away to Sheffield United.

 Swindon Town loan

 On 1 September 2025, Murphy signed for EFL League Two side Swindon Town on a season long loan deal.
 He made his debut for the club on 13 September 2025, in a 3–1 win at over Harrogate Town at The County Ground.
+He made 5 appearances for the club before on 9 January 2026, it was announced that his loan spell had been cut short due to an ankle injury suffered in training, with Swindon manager Ian Holloway stating "I feel for him, I really do.
+I really liked him.
+I think he's really going to make himself a player.
+Would I have him back here?
+All day long, fantastic lad.
+But unfortunately, injuries happen, so yes, he won't be coming back.", before he returned to his parent club to continue his rehabilitation on the injury.

+Fleetwood Town loan

+On 20 August 2026, Murphy joined EFL League Two side Fleetwood Town on a six-month loan.

 International career

 Murphy has for the Republic of Ireland U15 and U17 sides.
 In March 2023, he was called up to train with the Republic of Ireland U21 team by manager Jim Crawford, despite being just 17 years old.
 On 31 August 2023, Murphy received his first full call up to the Republic of Ireland U21 squad for their 2025 UEFA European Under-21 Championship qualification fixtures against Turkey U21 and San Marino U21.
 On 8 September 2023, he made his Republic of Ireland U21 debut, in a 3–2 win over Turkey U21 at Turners Cross.
 Murphy received his first call up to the Republic of Ireland U19 squad in October 2023.